 They didn't have to look too long to be disabused of any notion that their new boss would be a pushover, however.
 A solid uppercut was delivered to their collective egos when Mourinho decided to make his first example.
 Hernan Crespo, the resident primadonna, signed from Inter a year ago by Claudio Ranieri, had been a difficult proposition for the Italian.
-He openly flouted team rules, frequently bringing his poodle to training, violating a rule that banned pets from training premises.
-Said rule had been imposed after an earlier incident where Cudicini's rottweiler had bitten a groundsman.
+He openly flouted team rules, frequently bringing his poodle to training, violating a rule that banned pets from training premises - imposed after an earlier incident where Cudicini's rottweiler had bitten a groundsman.

 So when Crespo arrived for training three days late, having made no contact with the club in the meantime, everybody was eager to see how the new manager would respond.
 No sooner than the recalcitrant Argentinian had arrived, Mourinho ordered him to his office, and it was time for the first of many Jose 'doses'.